iulianbaranai/hello-world-docker/README.md

 ---

 Prerequisites
-- Review files in each directory: text and [Dockerfile](https://docs.docker.com/develop/develop-images/dockerfile_best-practices) describing how the image should be built
+- Review files in each directory: text, shell and [Dockerfile](https://docs.docker.com/develop/develop-images/dockerfile_best-practices) describing how the image should be built

 Execute your app inside the container